1. /

 Resources for improving national responses to HIV and STIs

-These resources aim to build country leadership of more effective responses to the HIV and STI epidemics.
-They describe how to bring together government leaders, community leaders and health experts to develop more effective prevention, treatment and care strategies.
-The resources aim to:
+Thee resources describe how to bring together government leaders, community leaders and health experts to develop more effective prevention, treatment and care strategies.

-• Build national teams to lead the responses to HIV and STIs
+• build national teams to lead the responses to HIV and STIs

-• Ensure that planning takes account of evidence, including the results of research and people’s own experiences
+• ensure that planning takes account of evidence, including the results of research and people’s own experiences

-• Strengthen political commitment
+• strengthen political commitment

-• Enable shared planning by groups of people from governments, community groups, vulnerable populations, and people who live on both capitol and outer islands.
+• enable shared planning by groups of people from governments, community groups, vulnerable populations and people who live on both capitol and outer islands.

 These resources were prepared by Burnet Institute, based on lessons learned over four years of supporting leadership in Pacific Island Countries, from 2009 to 2012.